 The credible options are not expected to create any material difference in Australia's greenhouse gas emissions.
-The options are not expected to have an impact on wholesale market generation dispatch, renewable energy curtailment or levels of SF_6 emissions from high-voltage switchgear.
+The rationale for there being no impact on greenhouse gas emissions is that the options are not expected to have an impact on wholesale market generation dispatch or levels of SF6 emissions from high-voltage switchgear.